trynova/website/pages/blog/internals-of-nova-part-2.md

 Additionally a fourth sparse column of backing object references is needed.
 This is the `backing_objects` hash map.
 Arrays with properties (aside from 'length') or a non-default prototype require an entry in this column.
-The absolute majority of Arrays do not have these and thus we avoid the need to allocate any memory for them in this way.
+The absolute majority of Arrays do not have these and this way we avoid the need to allocate any memory for them.
 This does assume that we can know the Array's Realm so that we can create a backing object with that Realm's `Array.prototype` intrinsic but if we keep a separate Heap for each Realm then this is not a problem.